Jayanth1312/comps/README.md

 ## ✨ Features

 - **Multi-Library Generation**: Generate components for 6 libraries at once: **Shadcn UI, Chakra UI, Material UI (MUI), Ant Design, Mantine, and DaisyUI.**
-- **Instant Sandbox Previews**: Live, interactive previews powered by Sandpack, perfectly themed to match your application.
+- **High-Performance Sandbox**: Custom-built iframe-based sandbox for lightning-fast, secure rendering of AI-generated code with full support for all major UI libraries.
-- **Multimodal AI**: Build components from text descriptions or by uploading images/sketches using Gemini 3 Flash.
+- **Multimodal AI**: Build components from text descriptions or by uploading images/sketches using Gemini 2.5 Flash.
 - **In-Place Iteration**: Edit and resend prompts directly within the chat history for rapid prototyping.
 - **Library Comparison**: Side-by-side code and visual comparison to help you choose the best implementation for your needs.